starlight-go/starlight/README.md

     hello := func(s string) string {
         fmt.Println("hello " + s)
     }
     c := &contact{Name: "Bob"}
+    globals := map[string]interface{}{
+        "contact":c,
+        "hello":hello,
+    }

     script := []byte(`
+contact.Name = "Phil"
 hello(c.Name)
 `)

-    // please check errors
+    // errors will tell you about syntax/runtime errors.
-    _, err := skyhook.Eval(
+    _, err := starlight.Eval(script, globals, nil)
-    script,
-    map[string]interface{}{
-        "c":c,
-        "hello":hello,
-    })
 }

-// prints "hello bob"
+// prints "hello Phil"
+// also the value of c's Name field will now be Bob when referenced from Go code as well.
 ```

 Eval expects either a filename, slice of bytes, or io.Reader as its argument containing the code, and then a map of global variables to populate the script with.

 ## Usage

-Skyhook.New creates a plugin cache that will read and compile scripts on the fly.
+Starlight.New creates a plugin cache that will read and compile scripts on the fly.

-Skyhook.Eval does all the compilation at call time.
+Starlight.Eval does all the compilation at call time.

 ## Inputs and Outputs

-Starlark scripts (and skyhook scripts by extension) use global variables in the
+Starlark scripts (and starlight scripts by extension) use global variables in the
 script as the input.

 Thus if args are `map[string]interface{}{"input":"hello"}`, the script may act